propertyhive/WP-Property-Hive-Template-Assistant-Add-On/README.txt

 Updating should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 1.0.18 =
+* Added new settings area relating to flags, including whether they are enabled, colours etc
+* Added new setting to change the default sort order of properties on search results
+* Added new 'Text Substitution' area for changing labels/words
+* Added ability to choose and reorder fields shown on search results
+* Added ability to reorder custom field dropdown options
+* Added price/rent range fields to list of available fields in search forms
+* Added delete confirmations before deleting search forms and custom fields
+* Declare support for WordPress 4.9.8

 = 1.0.17 =
 * Added ability to create custom fields of type 'Date'